 To gather the most comprehensive information about a storage array, run the save storageArray supportData command.
 This command collects data for remote troubleshooting and analysis of problems with the storage management software.
-All of the files gathered are compressed into a single archive in a zipped file format.
-The following table lists the type of support data that is collected.
+All of the files gathered are compressed into a single archive in a 7z file format.
+In general, the support data files are stored in StorageManager\client or a subfolder in that filepath.
+Because, however, you can place most support data files in any location, you must keep track of where you place the files.